polter-rnd/fltk/README.Wayland.txt

  Currently unsupported features
 -------------------------------

-* "make install" is not supported.
-All apps use a dynamic library, libdecor-0.1.so, currently put in the lib/ subdirectory of the FLTK source tree.
 * Complex text-input methods are not supported (but dead and compose keys are supported).
 * With Wayland, there is no way to know if a window is currently minimized, nor is there any way to unset minimization on this window.
 Consequently, Fl_Window::show() of a minimized window does nothing.